 Stock on Hot Beverage and Energy-Rich Food

-Some food are great at increasing metabolism and generating heat.
+Some food is great at increasing metabolism and generating heat.
 Thermogenic food like lean meat, chestnuts, and ginger can keep your body warm even when outdoors.

 In the past, people had to use heated rocks wrapped in cloth to keep warm during the winter.
 You can use the same principle by placing your hot water bottles inside your sleeping bag to warm it.
 That way you won’t have to shiver through the night because of a freezing sleeping bag.
 You can also make your own heating pads using a sock and some rice.